Skip to main content

 Getting Started

-Head to Studio Settings → Workflows, then select Add Workflow.
+To get started, head to Studio Settings → Workflows, then select Add Workflow → then, select Generative as the Workflow Type.

 Within the Workflow Builder, you will be able to add steps in the same way as Workflows of the standard photo and video types.